-- The level of budgetary unreserved fund balance is an indication of the amount of unexpended, unencumbered and available resources the FSM National Government has at a point in time to carryover into the next fiscal year to fund budgetary emergencies, shortfalls or other unexpected needs.
-In this analysis, only the General Fund is considered. - For the year ended September 30, 2009, the FSM National Government's unreserved fund balance of the General Fund was approximately 14.9% of annual revenues.
-This is considered an above satisfactory indicator, and is an increase from the ratio calculated in the prior period.
+The level of budgetary unreserved fund balance is an indication of the amount of unexpended, unencumbered and available resources the FSM National Government has at a point in time to carryover into the next fiscal year to fund budgetary emergencies, shortfalls or other unexpected needs.
+In this analysis, only the General Fund is considered.

+For the year ended September 30, 2010, the FSM National Government's unreserved fund balance of the General Fund was approximately 9.1% of annual revenues.
+This is considered a near satisfactory indicator, although a decrease from the ratio calculated in the prior period.